 How to choose a medical specialty

-Explore "Choosing a Specialty: An AMA Resource for Medical Students" for highlights on specialties/subspecialties, Match data and career statistics.
+Explore "The FREIDA's Specialty Guide" for highlights on specialties/subspecialties, Match data and career statistics.

 One of the most important decisions you will make during medical school is which specialty to choose.
 Many factors go into this decision, including your personal history, your clinical interests, your experience during rotations, the duration of the training involved and financial and lifestyle considerations.

 While all of these considerations are important, how they rank as decision-making criteria will ultimately depend on you.
 Some students know what specialty they will choose before medical school, while others will decide after completing a rotation they feel passionate about.
 Still others change their minds several times before finding the right fit.